Aretha Franklin: Tributes

 During the American Music Awards on October 9, 2018, the show was closed by bringing Gladys Knight, Donnie McClurkin, Ledisi, Cece Winans, and Mary Mary together to pay tribute to Aretha Franklin.
 The "all-star" group performed gospel songs, including renditions from Franklin's 1972 album, Amazing Grace.

 A tribute concert, "Aretha!
 A Grammy Celebration for the Queen of Soul", was organized by CBS and the Recording Academy on January 13, 2019, at the Shrine Auditorium in Los Angeles.
 The concert included performances by Smokey Robinson, Janelle Monáe, Alicia Keys, John Legend, Kelly Clarkson, Celine Dion, Alessia Cara, Patti LaBelle, Jennifer Hudson, Chloe x Halle, H.E.R., SZA, Brandi Carlile, Yolanda Adams and Shirley Caesar, and was recorded for television, airing on March 10.

 At the 61st Annual Grammy Awards, the ceremony was ended with a memorial tribute to the life and career of Franklin.
 The tribute concluded with a rendition of her 1968 hit, "A Natural Woman (You Make Me Feel Like)", performed by Fantasia Barrino-Taylor, Andra Day and Yolanda Adams.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Franklin for 1968.

 Rick Price wrote a tribute "Farewell But Not Goodbye" for his Soulville album released in 2021.

 In June 2023, Aretha – A Love Letter to the Queen of Soul opened at Sydney Opera House before heading to Brisbane and Melbourne.
 Australian playwright, actor and screenwriter Jada Alberts directed and narrated the musical, which featured Emma Donovan, Montaigne, Thandi Phoenix, Thndo, and Ursula Yovich, along with a nine-piece band.